mc-carlessi/MySQL-Essential-Bootcamp-2024/install-community/install-community.md

     As you have seen, above command try to install MariaDB sw.
 Each distribution has its own repositories and different choices for the packages to install.

-6. Because a non-updated PGPkey please run
+5. Because a non-updated PGPkey please run

     ```
     <span style="color:green">shell-mysql1></span> <copy>sudo rpm --import https://repo.mysql.com/RPM-GPG-KEY-mysql-2023 </copy>
     ```

-7. Oracle Linux 8 already have the official MySQL repository, but to show you how to do it, we install it from the package downloading from https://dev.mysql.com/downloads/
+6. Oracle Linux 8 already have the official MySQL repository, but to show you how to do it, we re-install it from https://dev.mysql.com/downloads/
     ```
-    <span style="color:green">shell-mysql1></span> <copy>wget https://dev.mysql.com/get/mysql80-community-release-el8-1.noarch.rpm </copy>
+    <span style="color:green">shell-mysql1></span> <copy>sudo yum -y install https://dev.mysql.com/get/mysql80-community-release-el8-1.noarch.rpm</copy>
     ```

+7. Update repository database with the new references
     ```
-    <span style="color:green">shell-mysql1></span> <copy>sudo yum -y install mysql80-community-release-el8-1.noarch.rpm </copy>
-    ```
-8. Update repository database with the new references
-    ```
     <span style="color:green">shell-mysql1></span> <copy>sudo yum repolist all </copy>
     ```

-9. Repeat the command above to install mysql-client (without using the mysql module id default repositories, to force the usage of MySQL ones) and note the different packages
+8. Disable the use of OL default repository, to force the usage of one just installed
     ```
     <span style="color:green">shell-mysql1> </span><copy>sudo yum module disable mysql </copy>
     ```

+8. Now install the mysql-client and note that there is not anymore reference to third party components
     ```
     <span style="color:green">shell-mysql1> </span><copy>sudo yum install mysql </copy>
     ```

-10. If only mysql packages are shown, confirm the installation.
+9. If only mysql packages are shown, confirm the installation.

 ## Task 2: Install MySQL Server